Syed Waliullah: Early life and education

 Waliullah was born on 15 August 1922 at Sholashahar in Chittagong District to Nasim Ara Khatun and Syed Ahmadullah.
 His mother died when he was twelve.
 He has an elder brother, Syed Nasrullah.
 His father, Syed Ahmadullah, was a government officer.
 He was a district magistrate of British Raj period.
 Waliullah spent his childhood in Mymensingh, Feni, Krishnanagar and Kurigram.
 His notable novel, Lalsalu, was inspired by a shrine covered with red cloth that he would often pass when he lived in Mymensingh.

 Waliullah passed his matriculation examination in 1939 from Kurigram High School.
-He completed his IA from Dhaka Intermediate College in 1941and bachelor's from Ananda Mohan College in Mymensingh in 1943.
+He completed his IA from Dhaka College in 1941 and bachelor's from Ananda Mohan College in Mymensingh in 1943.
 He then moved to Calcutta to complete his master's in economics.
 But he couldn't complete his master's due to untimely demise of his father.
 He joined The Statesman newspaper and worked until 1947.